seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 Fitch, H., M. Deiman, J. Shaishnikoff, and K. Herring.
 2012.
 Annual management report for the commercial and subsistence shellfish fisheries of the Bering Sea, 2010/11.
 Pages 75-1776 [In] Fitch, H., M. Schwenzfeier, B. Baechler, T. Hartill, M. Salmon, M. Deiman, E.

 Evans, E. Henry, L. Wald, J. Shaishnikoff, K. Herring, and J. Wilson.
 2012.
-Annual management report for the commercial and subsistence shellfish fisheries of the Aleutian Islands, Bering Sea and the Westward Region<U+FFFD><U+FFFD><U+FFFD>s Shellfish Observer Program, 2010/11.
+Annual management report for the commercial and subsistence shellfish fisheries of the Aleutian Islands, Bering Sea and the Westward Region’s Shellfish Observer Program, 2010/11.
 Alaska Department of Fish and Game, Fishery Management Report No. 12-22, Anchorage.

 Fournier, D.A., H.J.
 Skaug, J. Ancheta, J. Ianelli, A. Magnusson, M.N.
 Maunder, A. Nielsen, and J. Sibert.
 2012.
 AD Model Builder: using automatic differentiation for statistical inference of highly parameterized complex nonlinear models.
 Optim.
 Methods Softw.
 27:233-249.